 Patrick holds a Bachelor of Arts degree in Chemistry with Honors from Kenyon College.
 He also attended graduate school at Columbia University's Graduate School of Science.

-Krists Boitmanis is the Technical Design Architect of Tom Sawyer Software.
+Krists Boitmanis is the Principal Product Development Engineer of Tom Sawyer Software.
 He specializes in geometric data structures and graph layout algorithms, and actively contributes his understanding of graph layout and analysis technologies to Tom Sawyer Software products.

 Krists first joined Tom Sawyer Software in 2000 while studying as an undergraduate student at the University of Latvia with Professor Paulis Kikusts, the leader of the graph layout research group in Riga, Latvia.
 He later became the Product Manager of the Tom Sawyer Layout and Tom Sawyer Analysis teams before leaving the company in 2006 to study with Professor Ulrik Brandes at the University of Konstanz, Germany.
 During his studies at Konstanz, Krists' main area of research focused on the visualization of dynamic networks that evolve through time.
 In 2008, he rejoined Tom Sawyer Software as a Sales Engineer, working with prospects and customers in Europe.
 In 2012, Krists began working in the Products department where he led graph layout and analysis design work.